The standard length is normally 5 years. However this could be extended particularly if you miss payments.

-This period remains fixed unless your ability to pay changes.
+This length of the agreement remains fixed unless your ability to pay changes.
 If your finances become worse and you need to reduce your payments the length of the Arrangement can be extended to compensate.

 Paying monthly is not the only way to carry out an IVA.
 It is also possible to offer a one off cash sum to settle your debts straight away.
 The Lump Sum Payment option is often used if no disposable income is available.

 The majority of high street creditors have come to accept that 5 years is the standard length of an IVA.
 However there are instances where they can demand that the agreement lasts for a longer period.

 If one of your creditors demands your IVA lasts longer than 5 years you can refuse and withdraw your offer.
 However you will then have to chose a different debt solution.

 What if you are a Home Owner or take a Payment Break?